spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/09-cluster-rbac.md

 # Use RBAC With OIDC

-This section explains how RBAC can be used with OIDC providers.
+This section explains how to use RBAC with OIDC providers.
 You can apply these steps to all the public cloud providers except [Azure-AKS](/clusters/public-cloud/azure/aks/#configureanazureactivedirectory) and [EKS](/integrations/oidc-eks/) clusters.
 Azure AKS and AWS EKS require different configurations.

 Add the following parameters to your Kubernetes pack when creating a cluster profile.